 Fines and penalties for offences relating to compliance schedules

-As a building owner, you need to be aware of fines and penalties if you fail to comply with the Building Act requirements for specified systems, compliance schedules, and BWoFs.
+As a building owner or independent qualified person (IQP), you need to be aware of fines and penalties for failing to comply with the Building Act requirements for specified systems, compliance schedules, and BWoFs.

 The building warrant of fitness (BWoF) and compliance schedule requirements in the Building Act are in place to ensure specified systems perform correctly.

-Building owners who fail to meet the requirements risk the health and life safety of their building’s occupants.
-The Building Act recognises these risks and the serious consequences, should you not comply.
+Building owners and IQPs who fail to meet the requirements risk the health and life safety of the building’s occupants.
+The Building Act recognises these risks and the serious consequences for not complying.

-Therefore, building owners are able to be prosecuted or fined under the Act for the following offences:
+Building owners can be prosecuted or fined under the Building Act for the following offences:

 • failure to obtain a compliance schedule